zewdieig1/MedHub/README.md

 - If the page doesn’t load, confirm you ran the server from the correct folder (the one containing `index.html`).
 - Some enterprise environments block `localhost`—try `http://127.0.0.1:8000` instead.
 - If you still see a directory listing instead of the page, ensure `index.html` exists in the directory where you started `python -m http.server`.

-## What to do next

-- Swap the sample plan and ER JSON in `script.js` with real data sources and document the API contract.
-- Add authentication and saved-plan flows so users can keep picks between sessions.
-- Polish accessibility: keyboardable filters, stronger color contrast, and aria labels on interactive elements.
-- Write lightweight Cypress or Playwright checks to keep the interactive filters and ER refresh from regressing.